 - the Work levy, which is based on what kind of business you run

 - this helps funds cover for injuries that happen at work

 - the riskier your line of work, the higher this levy will be

 💡 Note: the term “liable income” refers to income that is subject to the ACC levies.
 ACC sets a minimum and maximum threshold for liable income every financial year, and you’re only required to pay levies on your taxable earnings between these thresholds.
 You can read more about these thresholds on the ACC website.

 This is important.

 When IRD passes your details to ACC, they include the Business Industry Classification (BIC) code from your tax return or GST registration.
 ACC then uses this BIC code to assign you a classification unit (CU).
 This is the code that best describes your business activity and determines your Work levy rate.

-Paying too high a rate with ACC is one of the most common mistakes we see self-employed individuals make, and it’s usually because ACC assigned them the default Manufacturing code.
+Paying too high a rate with ACC is one of the most common mistakes we see self-employed people make, and it’s usually because ACC assigned them the default Manufacturing code.
 You can check what CU you’ve been assigned using the MyACC for Business website.

 Understanding your ACC documents